Reasonable and Restrained Spanking is Legal

 Michigan Child Abuse and Domestic Violence Defense Attorneys

 Because of the possible severe consequences, allegations of abusive spanking must be taken seriously.
 The best way for you to protect yourself and your child is to hire an experienced and aggressive criminal defense attorney to fight this battle with you.
 Even if you have not been contacted by any officials yet and are worried that you may be in trouble for spanking your child, consult with the specialists at LEWIS & DICKSTEIN, P.L.L.C.
-You can set you up for a free consultation by calling us today.
+We can set you up for a free consultation if you call us today.
 We have had unparalleled success in defending child abuse and domestic violence allegations.
 We will not stop until we find a way to help you.